laurensnol/slim/README.md

 # Slim

-Exploration of graphics APIs and rendering principles.
+Exploration of graphics APIs, rendering principles and game engine concepts.

 *Note: As of now, only MacOS support is implemented.*